AlvinElves/COMP2042_CW_hfyyl6/README.md

 each level does, what bricks are use for each level.
 Wall class is split to apply SOLID principle.
 I have also changed the background image of the home menu screen to beautify it.
 I have also use the maven build file.
+I have also done JUnit testing for a few meaningful method, such as Timer, where if seconds is more than 59, it becomes 0 and minute increase by 1.

 Work done for addition:
 I have added one new level and two new bricks.
 Special Brick and Slow Brick.
 Special Brick will invert the user movement when breaks.